eliaskarre/algorithmic-bioinformatics-course/README.md

 The lecture follows chapters of the book <b>"Compeau, Phillip Pevzner, Pavel - Bioinformatics algorithms. an active learning approach.
 (2015)" </b>, which is freely available. https://www.bioinformaticsalgorithms.org/read-the-book

-The Python scripts provided here represent my solution approaches for various problems described in mentioned book.
+The Python scripts provided here represent my solution approaches for various problems in bioinformatics described in mentioned book.

 Many of these problems and their description can also be found here: https://rosalind.info/problems/list-view/?location=bioinformatics-textbook-track